spatialnimbios/testcases/Applications/CoupledExpressionDynamics/README.md

 For all variations to the model, including changes to D and localization of the Prm molecules, see:
 NERDSS gene_expression/ClockModel_NerdssParameters.xlsx

-The D_z component of promoters in NERDSS had to be set to 1E-8, so it was not treated as membrane bound.
+Note: the D_z component of promoters in NERDSS is set to 1E-8 rather than exactly zero, otherwise it is interpreted as bound to the surface.

 # Time-step considerations
 For the single-particle simulations, the density of reactants limited the time-step to ~10us.
 However, the unimolecular reactions had such high rates that they also placed constraints on the time-step, particularly for slow Diffusion (Dtot=DA+DB).
 In NERDSS simulations, unimolecular reactions are evaluated as a population, so of N molecules that can react according to rate k1, m events are chosen, which is significantly more accurate than looping over all N molecules individually, particularly for large time-steps.
 However, the promoter unbinding in this model (rxn 6 and 7) has only N=1.
 For large time-steps then, the average number of events that occur is less than the theoretical value.
 Error for N=1 can be quantified via <m>_sim / <m>_theory =exp(-k*dt). as exp(-k*dt)->1, the error goes to zero.

+For original model, used dt=1 x10^-5 s.
 For localized promoters, used dt=5 x10^-7 s.